EliasFarhan/eliasfarhan.github.io/_drafts/2025-wrapup.markdown

 ## Graphics Programming Conference

+Pushing the boundries.
+Trying new things in teaching as well.

 ## Spelkollektivet

 While my gf was going to see her family during the Winter Holidays, I decided to spend this period at SpelKollektivet, a community of game developers living in the Swedish countryside.
+While the perspective of being with complete strangers for one week and half sort of pertrify me, I still decided to go, such that I could spend some time to work on my own projects.

+Gym

+Why I like to be alone?
+Japan trip 2022, korean trip this year mostly alone.

 ## Next year?